cmosqueda/dss-final-pit/README.md

 ## Objectives

-- to obtain and use existing raw datasets from reputable and credible resources
+- To obtain and use existing raw datasets from reputable and credible resources.
-- to clean and preprocess raw datasets
+- To clean and preprocess the obtained raw datasets.
-- to train and test different text classification models (classical and deep learning) on the preprocessed dataset
+- To train and test different text classification models (classical and deep learning) on the preprocessed dataset.
-- to analyze and evaluate the performance of different models
+- To analyze and evaluate the performance of different models.

 ## Setup: